Scaling silicon-based quantum computing using CMOS technology: State-of-the-art, Challenges and Perspectives

-Silicon spins qubits are initialized and read out using spin-to-charge conversion techniques~\cite{Elzerman2004, Johnson2005, Morello2010, Maune2012, Fogarty2018, cirianotejel2020}, they are coherently manipulated via magnetically- or electrically-driven electron-spin-resonance for single-qubit operations~\cite{ Pioro-Ladriere2008, Pla2012, KawakamiE.2014} and spin-exchange-based methods for two-qubit logic~\cite{Veldhorst2015}.
-Thanks to the increase in coherence, advancements in high-frequency readout techniques, and optimized spin projection mechanisms, all these steps have now been performed with fidelities approaching the requirements of the surface code.
-These are promising initial results for this relatively recent approach to quantum computing, indicating that attempting to build a fault-tolerant quantum computer based on silicon technology is a realistic proposition.
-However, many technological challenges lie ahead.
-So far most of the aforementioned milestones were achieved with small-scale devices (one- or two-qubit systems) fabricated in academic cleanrooms offering relatively modest level of process control and reproducibility~\cite{Zajac2017, Watson2018, Huang2019}.
+Silicon spin qubits are initialized and readout using spin-to-charge conversion techniques~\cite{Elzerman2004, Johnson2005, Morello2010, Maune2012, Fogarty2018}, they are coherently manipulated via magnetically- or electrically-driven electron-spin-resonance for single-qubit operations~\cite{PioroLadriere2008, Pla2012, KawakamiE.2014} and spin-exchange-based methods for two-qubit logic~\cite{Veldhorst2015}.
+Thanks to the increase in coherence, advancements in high-frequency readout techniques, and optimized spin projection mechanisms, all these steps have now been performed with fidelities above the requirements of the surface code.
+More particularly, a gate set at the surface code error threshold has been recently demonstrated on a two-qubit device~\cite{Xue2021a, Noiri2021}.
+These are promising initial results for this relatively recent approach to quantum computing, and indicate that building a fault-tolerant quantum computer based on silicon technology is a realistic proposition.
+However, several technological challenges lie ahead.
+So far, most advances have been achieved with small-scale devices (one-, two- and recently six-qubit systems) fabricated in academic cleanrooms, offering relatively modest level of process control and reproducibility~\cite{Zajac2017, Watson2018, Huang2019, Vandersypen2021}.
 From this point onwards, a route to increase fidelities well beyond fault-tolerant thresholds in a reproducible way across large arrays of qubits needs to be established.
+Recent results on qubits fabricated in industrial settings~\cite{Maurand2016, Zwerver2021, Camenzind2021} may shed some light on how to achieve this goal, see Fig.~\ref{Fig1}e-h.